 If it is too low (which is called “flat”), the arrow will usually be on the left.

-If this either case, you will need to adjust the tuning by turning the tuning key.
+In either case, you will need to adjust the tuning by turning the tuning key.

 - If the pitch is too high, you will need to slacken the string.
 Do this by turning the top of the tuning key towards you.